Lower Bounds for Quantum Oblivious Transfer: A Two-Message Protocol With Bias

 Clearly both strategies have the same success probability.
 When Bob uses the second strategy, Alice and Bob are unentangled after the first message and Alice sends back a qutrit to Bob.
-Using Claim \ref{Nayak}, we have
+Using an information bound (reproduced below for completeness), we have